sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 that.
 Remember how our null hypothesis had some free parameters (i.e., we had to estimate the *P*\ :sub:`i` values)?
 Those matter too.
-I will not explain why in this book, but every free parameter in the null hypothesit is rather like an additional constraint.
+I will not explain why in this book, but every free parameter in the null hypothesis is rather like an additional constraint.
 So, how many of those are there?
 Well, since these probabilities have to sum to 1, there is only *r* - 1 of these.
 So our total degrees of freedom is: